WOHA: History

-In 1989, Wong graduated from the National University of Singapore and Hassell from the University of Western Australia.
-As students, both studied environmental design with an emphasis on passive design strategies and energy efficiency.
-Wong and Hassell met while employed at Kerry Hill Architects in Singapore before founding their own practice in 1994.
-WOHA’s practice begun with small projects and private houses.
+WOHA's story began while both the founders (Wong and Hassell) met while employed at Kerry Hill Architects in Singapore before founding their own practice WOHA (name initials of its founding owners) in 1994.
+WOHA’s practice began with small projects and private houses.
 Following their success in the open competitions for two Mass Rapid Transit (MRT) stations in Singapore in 2000 (Bras Basah MRT station and Stadium MRT station) and the commission for the 1 Moulmein Rise condominium complex, the firm shifted its focus to public and commercial architecture.

-According to the architects, a defining moment in the development of their design approach came with the entry for the Duxton Plain Public Housing International Competition held by Singapore’s Urban Redevelopment Authority in 2001.
+According to the firm, a defining moment in the development of their design approach came with the entry for the Duxton Plain Public Housing International Competition held by Singapore’s Urban Redevelopment Authority in 2001.
 Although WOHA’s entry was not selected for construction, it was awarded the Merit Prize and provided them with an opportunity to experiment with design strategies for environmentally and socially sustainable high-density developments that would inform their later work.

 WOHA subsequently completed a number of high-rise and large public buildings that were designed to be sustainable for tropical climates.
 These were open permeable buildings that encouraged natural ventilation to reduce reliance on mechanical cooling.
 They were also characterized by the extensive use of planting to cool the structure through transpiration.
 It is an approach the architects have described as “breathing architecture”.